Gideon Striker

 Gideon Striker (c.
 1825 – October 6, 1886) was an Ontario businessman and political figure.
-He represented Prince Edward in the Legislative Assembly of Ontario as a Liberal member from 1872 to 1883.
+He represented Prince Edward in the Legislative Assembly of Ontario as a Liberal member from 1871 to 1883, with a period of interruption between 1871 and 1873, when his elections was contested in court twice.

 He was born in Prince Edward County circa 1825 and educated in Picton.
 He was a druggist and sold groceries as well.
 Striker also served as reeve of Picton, warden for the county and lieutenant-colonel in the local militia.
-He was elected in 1871 to the provincial assembly but the election was declared invalid; he lost the subsequent by-election to James Simeon McCuaig but was declared elected later in 1872.

 He died suddenly in Montreal in 1886.

+Uneasy path to the legislature

+In the 1871 Ontario general election, Striker defeated incumbent William Anderson with a reasonable comfortable margin.